 WFL2 funds the commercial activities of the Group, currently including Lowther Homes Limited for its letting and property management activities.
-There is a security trust deed in place for WFL2, and the assets owned by Lowther are secured to the Security Trustee (M&G Trustees) and allocated to WFL2 lenders.
+There is a security trust deed in place for WFL2, and the assets owned by Lowther are secured to the Security Trustee (Bank of Scotland Trustees) and allocated to WFL2 lenders.
 There is no cross-guarantee between WFL1 and WFL2.